erenyusufduran/path/09-blockchain/01-hyperledger/03-youtube/files.md

   - Users/Count: 1, because we will have 1 Admin and 1 user.
 - `cryptogen generate --config=./crypto-config.yaml --output=./crypto-config/` in `./create-artifacts.sh`
   - Then crypto-config folder is created.

+## `configtx.yaml`

+We can generate Genesis Block and Transaction Channel with this file.

+- Organizations:
+  - OrdererOrg
+    - Name
+    - ID
+    - MSP
+    - Policies
+  - Org1
+    - AnchorPeers:
+  - Org2
+- Capabilities:
+  - Channel capabilities
+  - Orderer capabilities
+  - Application capabilities
+- Application:
+  - Organizations
+  - Policies
+- Orderer
+  - Consensus
+    - Consenters
+- Channel
+  - Policies
+- Profiles
+  - BasicChannel
+  - OrdererGenesis

+in `./create-atrifacts.sh`, we are using configtxgen for genesis block and basic channel.
+Then we are creating anchor peers with same file.